 Overall, we believe the results from this example data set clearly demonstrate the feasibility of deep generative approaches for non-parametrically modelling angular variables in applied settings, including those stemming from applications of extreme value theory.
-Generally, each tested approach appeared to work well, but we found certain deep learning techniques (namely FM and NFMAF) to give simulated angular distributions that were almost indistinguishable from the observed process.
-Moreover, since there is no single approach that appears obviously superior to the others, we recommend in practice testing a range of deep generative techniques, comparing the resulting diagnostics and selecting the model that most closely matches the observations.
+Generally, each tested approach appears to work well, but we have found certain deep learning techniques (namely FM and NFMAF) to give simulated angular distributions that are almost indistinguishable from the observed process.
+However, since there is no single approach that appears obviously superior to the others, we recommend in practice testing a range of deep generative techniques, comparing the resulting diagnostics and selecting the model that most closely matches the observations.